Designing a Single Slant Memorial For One Person

 Double Slant Headstones come with a standard overall shape but are ultimately very customizable.
 Meeting with our family of memorial designers here at Bras and Mattos Monuments can help make you feel at home enough to celebrate your loved one and your combined story together with us and have us try to capture it and tell those stories, forever in stone.

-In this article, we are going to go over the basic design elements of some of the most popular and beautiful double (companion) slant memorials that we have had the pleasure of carving in stone.
+In this article, we are going to go over the basic design elements of some of the most popular and beautiful companion slant memorials that we have had the pleasure of carving in stone.

 Traditional Double Slant Headstones

-Of all of the memorial styles we offer, the overall slant memorial shape is one of the original designs used to mark any grave throughout North America.
+Of all of the memorial styles we offer, the overall slant memorial shape is one of the more original designs used to mark a grave in North America.
 A common and honorable memorial, these polished granite pieces make a wonderful tribute to any companion who has lost a loved one.

 Standing a standard height of 16 to 18 inches at the apex, a double slant headstone will get its name from the slanted front polished face.
 This polished face is the most common space on the stone to do any engraving.